Salmon Smoked in Electric Smoker Recipe

 The small bits of other meat will affect the flavor of your smoked salmon.
 And why spoils such a great smell with the smell of anything else?
 So make sure that you keep those bars clean as a whistle.
 This way you can guarantee for the success of any smoked meat recipe.

 There are some great models of electric smokers out there, so if you haven’t decided on your favorite yet be sure to check the local stores.
-On the other side if you’re not fully aware how to maintain and clean your electric smoker, take a look at this guide.
+On the other side if you’re not fully aware how to maintain and clean your electric smoker, we covered that in our other article.
 Remember that with proper maintenance, you’ll considerably extend the lifespan of your electric smoker.

 Preparing the Marination